HBClab/NiBetaSeries/docs/betaseries.rst

 a face or house is presented.
-That timestamp information is typically convolved with a hemodynamic response function (HRF) to represent how the brain stereotypically responds to any stimulus resulting in a model of how we expect the brain to respond to places and/or faces.
+That timestamp information is typically convolved with a hemodynamic response function (HRF) to represent how the brain stereotypically responds to any stimulus, resulting in a model of how we expect the brain to respond to places and/or faces.
 This is where traditional task analysis and betaseries diverge.
 In traditional task analysis all the face events are estimated at once,